Despite record-high gas prices, Tri-State residents hit the road this Memorial Day weekend

 That's up 5% from last summer, now rising above pre-pandemic levels.

-"We just toughed it up.
-And, you know, whatever the gas price is, we unfortunately just have to pay for it.
-But, you know, we want to go visit our family so this is the cost that's involved," said Dan Johnson, a traveler.
+"We just toughed it out, and you know, whatever the gas price is, we unfortunately just have to pay for it," traveler Dan Johnson said.
+"We want to go visit our family, so this is the cost that's involved."

-"Despite these record-high gasoline prices, we are expecting, based on what we're seeing for Memorial Day, that it's going to be a very robust travel period for summer.
-People just want to get out and go," said Andrew Gross, AAA Spokesman.
+If you want to save some money, the firs tip is to slow down.

 Airfare is up 6%, car rentals are up 16%, and hotels are up 42%.